History of self-driving cars: 2010s

 In September 2017, SAE and GM announced a new collegiate autonomous vehicle challenge: the SAE Autodrive Challenge.
 The goal of the four-year-long competition is to have a vehicle navigate an urban driving course in an automated driving mode as described by SAE Standard (J3016) level 4 definition by year four.
-Each team is provided with a 2017 Chevrolet Bolt EV to modify with state of the Art sensors.
-A total of 8 universities across North America participates in this competition: Kettering University, Michigan State University, Michigan Tech, North Carolina A&T University, Texas A&M University, University of Toronto, University of Waterloo, and Virginia Tech.
+Each team is provided with a 2017 Chevrolet Bolt EV to modify with state-of-the-art sensors.
+A total of 8 universities across North America participate in this competition: Kettering University, Michigan State University, Michigan Technological University, North Carolina A&T State University, Texas A&M University, University of Toronto, University of Waterloo, and Virginia Tech.
 The University of Toronto Team aUToronto has claimed all 4 years of first place award with their autonomous vehicle Zeus.